-- Shortness of breath (dyspnea) when you exert yourself or when you lie down
+- Shortness of breath with activity or when lying down.

-- Fatigue and weakness
+- Fatigue and weakness.

-- Swelling (edema) in your legs, ankles and feet
+- Swelling in the legs, ankles and feet.

-- Rapid or irregular heartbeat
+- Rapid or irregular heartbeat.

-- Reduced ability to exercise
+- Reduced ability to exercise.

-- Swelling of your abdomen (ascites)
+- Swelling of the belly area.

-- Very rapid weight gain from fluid retention
+- Very rapid weight gain from fluid buildup.

-- Difficulty concentrating or decreased alertness
+- Difficulty concentrating or decreased alertness.

-- Chest pain if your heart failure is caused by a heart attack
+- Chest pain if heart failure is caused by a heart attack.